courselabs/project-cicd/README.md

 - Add to your Jenkins pipeline so new releases are automatically deployed to your production cluster

-- Print the Service IP address after deployment - it will be a public IP address in Azure where you can browse to the app
+- Print the LoadBalancer Service details after deployment - it will show a public IP address in Azure where you can browse to the app

-- When the pipeline works, verify that updates are deployed by switching the default theme to smart mode, setting this environment variable: `Widgetario__Theme="dark"`
+- When you have the pipeline working, verify that updates are deployed by switching the default theme to dark mode, setting this environment variable: `Widgetario__Theme="dark"`

 📚 Reference